bernardo1024/Sanwaf/README.md

 	a		DESCRIPTION:	Valid chars are A-Z, a-z, 0-9.
 			FORMAT 		key=a
 			EXAMPLE:	parameterName=a
-			VALID:		abcdefghijklmnopqrstuvwxyz0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ
+			VALID:		abc123

 	(Alphanumeric and stated additional characters)
 	a{}		DESCRIPTION:	Valid chars are A-Z, a-z, 0-9 *AND* the characters you specify in the curly brackets
 			FORMAT: 	key=a{<characters to allow>}
 					  For <space>, <tab>, <newline>, <carriage return> use: \s \t \n \r respectively
 			EXAMPLE:	parameterName=a{+\s,}
-			VALID:		abcdefghijklm nopqrstuvwxyz+,
+			VALID:		abc123 ,+

 	(String)
 	s 		DESCRIPTION:	Any string.
 					All regex's in the autoRunPatterns are executed against the string
 			FORMAT: 	key=s
 			EXAMPLE:	parameterName=s
-			VALID:		"Hello this string does not contain a XSS payload"
+			VALID:		"Hello this string does not contain a payload caught by autorun regex patterns configured"

 	(Constant)
 	k{}		DESCRIPTION: 	Constant, must be equal to one of the values specified